Jerrycan: American adaptation

 The US design was slightly lighter than the German can (10 lb vs. 11.5 lb for the German version).
 These fuel containers were subsequently used in all theatres of war around the world.
-Such was the appreciation of the cans in the war effort that the President Roosevelt administration noted "Without these cans it would have been impossible for our armies to cut their way across France at a lightning pace which exceeded the German Blitzkrieg of 1940."
+Such was the appreciation of the cans in the war effort that President Franklin Roosevelt noted, "Without these cans it would have been impossible for our armies to cut their way across France at a lightning pace which exceeded the German Blitzkrieg of 1940."

 British necessity

 At the beginning of the Second World War the British Army was equipped with two simple fuel containers: the 2 impgal container made of pressed steel, and the 4 impgal container made from tin plate.
 The 2-gallon containers were relatively strong, but were expensive to produce.
 Manufactured primarily in Egypt, the 4-gallon containers were plentiful and inexpensive, but they had a tendency to leak after minor damage.
 Early 4-gallon containers were packed in pairs in wooden cases.
 When stacked, the timber framing protected the tins and prevented the upper layers of tins from crushing the lower.
 As the war progressed, the wooden case was replaced with either thin plywood or cardboard cases, neither of which provided much protection.
 4-gallon containers carrying fuel were hazardous to the cargo ships carrying them.
 The leaking fuel would accumulate in cargo holds.
 At least one such ship exploded.

-Though adequate for transport along European roads, the 4-gallon containers proved extremely unsatisfactory during the North African Campaign.
-The crimped or soldered seams easily split during transport, especially off road over the rock-strewn deserts of North Africa.
+Though adequate for transport along European roads, the four-gallon containers proved extremely unsatisfactory during the North African Campaign.
+The crimped or soldered seams easily split during transport, especially off-road over the rock-strewn deserts of North Africa.
 In addition, the containers were easily punctured by even minor trauma.
 Because of these problems the troops referred to the 4-gallon containers as flimsies.
 Transport of fuel over rough terrain often resulted in as much as 25% of the fuel being lost through seam failures or punctures.
 Fuel leaks gave vehicles a propensity to catch fire.
 The containers were routinely discarded after a single use, and severely hampered the operation of the British Eighth Army.
 A more successful and popular use for the 4-gallon container was to convert it into a cooking stove, referred to as the 'Benghazi burner'.